-Textured soy protein, also known as texturized vegetable protein, is made from soy flour.
-Soybean flour is mixed with water and then formed into the desired product.
-You can buy mince dehydrated or pre prepared in most supermarkets.
+Textured soy protein, also known as texturised vegetable protein, is made from soy flour.
+Soya bean flour is mixed with water and then formed into the desired product.
+You can buy mince dehydrated or pre-prepared in most supermarkets.

-If you buy the dehydrated mince, then yes.
-Be sure to follow the packets instructions.
+If you buy the dried soya mince, then yes.
+Be sure to follow the packets instructions to rehydrate the mince.
 You can also buy ready to use soya mince that will be in the fridge or freezer at your local supermarket.

 Leave your "raw" patties in the fridge for up to 2 days in an airtight container.

-Store leftovers in an airtight container and reheat before eating.
+Store leftovers in an airtight container and reheat them before eating.